 maxclientsabove 10,000 and you cannot configure shared plans to permanently use a custom limit.

-You can increase the maximum number of service instances that can run on a shared VM from five, which is the default, up to 250.
+You can increase the maximum number of service instances that can run on a shared VM from the default five to 250.
 There is a hard maximum of 250 shared instances.

-If you increase the number of instances that can be run on a VM, consider increasing the resources allocated to the VM, in particular RAM and CPU.
+If you increase the number of instances that can be run on a VM, consider increasing the resources allocated to the VM, especially RAM and CPU.
 Failure to do so might lead to a degradation of performance.

 You can also increase the maximum amount of RAM allocated to each service instance that is running on this VM.